-Middle Market - A customisable cyber solution to fit your business

-Loss Mitigation Services for Middle Market To help our Middle Market insureds mitigate common cyber claims trends, Chubb offers a number of services to our policyholders.
-Password Management Solutions included in the policy for up to 100 employees of each policyholder.
-Effective password management can help minimise the unauthorised use of stolen credentials.
-Phishing Training Simulations are available to policyholders.
-Phishing is one of the fastest growing causes for cyber losses, and simple training for employees can be an effective tool to minimise a phishing attack penetrating Middle Market companies.

-Penetration Testing & Attack Surface Management Get preferred pricing and connect with security experts to evaluate your internal and external systems for cyber exposures from an attacker's point of view.
-Improve your visibility, inventory, and understanding of your online assets and exposures - Attack surface management: Scanning on publicly available, internet-facing IP addresses and domain names that are operated by a policyholder or by service providers. - Internal Network Pen.
-Test: up to 25 active systems - External Network Pen.
-Test: up to 10 active systems Custom Scope Mobile App, Web App, and Cloud Penetrating Testing
+Middle Market - A customizable cyber solution to fit your business 1 Loss Mitigation Services for Middle Market TTo help our Middle Market insureds mitigate common cyber claims trends, Chubb offers a number of services to our policyholders. - Password Management Solutions are complimentary for up to 100 employees and discounted pricing for additional employees. - Effective password management can help minimize the unauthorized use of stolen credentials.
+Phishing Training Simulations - Phishing simulations are available to policyholders. • Phishing is one of the fastest growing causes for cyber losses, and simple training for employees can be an effective tool to minimize a phishing attack penetrating Middle Market companies.
+Penetration Testing & Attack Service Management Get preferred pricing and connect with offensive security experts to evaluate your internal and/or external systems for cyber exposures from an attacker's point of view.
+Improve your visibility, inventory, and understanding of your online assets and exposures. - Attack Surface Mgmt: Scanning on internet-facing assets (publicly available, internet-facing IP addresses and/or domain names that are operated directly by the Client or by third-party service providers). - Internal Network Pen.
+Test: Up to 25 active systems. - External Network Pen.
+Test: Up to 10 active systems.